opensearch-project/sql/sql-odbc/README.md

-# Open Distro for Elasticsearch ODBC Driver
+# OpenSearch ODBC Driver

-OpenSearchODBC is a read-only ODBC driver for Windows and Mac for connecting to Open Distro for Elasticsearch SQL support.
+OpenSearchODBC is a read-only ODBC driver for Windows and Mac for connecting to OpenSearch SQL support.

 ## Specifications